mathie/mathie.github.io/_drafts/nanowrimo.md

   retrospective on the month.
 ---
-November is [National Novel Writing Month](http://nanowrimo.org/) (NaNoWriMo), though given its international reach, it should probably be rebranded as InNoWriMo.
+November is [National Novel Writing Month](http://nanowrimo.org/) (NaNoWriMo), though given its international reach, maybe it should be rebranded as InNoWriMo.
 The purpose of the project is to encourage people to write that novel you've been contemplating, but just haven't had the time to do.
 It gives you a concrete goal of 50,000 words (which is about half the length of an